FrostBiil/public/README.md

 ### 🦖 C++ Projects (Located in `cpp/`)
 - **[AxeGame](cpp/AxeGame/)**: A simple game using fundamentals of C++, where you avoid being hit by a ball.
 The game is made using the library [raylib](https://www.raylib.com/).
+- **[Clashy Clash](cpp/AxeGame/)**: An intermidiate game project using C++.
+The project demonstates the use of abstract classes, pointers, usage of spritesheets and animations.
+The game is made using the library [raylib](https://www.raylib.com/).
 - **[dapper-dasher](cpp/dapper-dasher/)**: A simple game using the basics of C++, here you avoid being hit by nebulas as the character scarfy.
 The game is made using the library [raylib](https://www.raylib.com/).

 ### 🌀 JavaScript/TypeScript Projects (Located in `js/`)